 Plot: A random serial killer is going around killing people with a bamboo skewer and purposely positioning their arms and fingers in a V for victory sign after they’re killed.
 A man named Kihachi Kusumi attempts to contact Hell Girl to kill someone he’s supposedly never met and has no connection to.
-Why is he targeting this man and what is the true motive of the random serial killer?
+Why is he targeting this man, and what is the true motive of the seemingly random serial killer?

 Breakdown: This is definitely one of the best Hell Girl episodes to date.
 Possibly the best one-off story so far unrelated to Ai’s backstory.

 The story is a changeup from the norm.
 The client is a serial killer, stabbing people with bamboo skewers and positioning their hands and arms in a V for victory sign.
-The hell team are investigating him, without initially knowing he’s the culprit, because he’s been attempting to input a name into Hell Link but not going through with it.
+The Hell Team are investigating him, without initially knowing he’s the culprit, because he’s been attempting to input a name into Hell Link but not going through with it.
 The target in question is a man he seemingly has no connection to.

 Kihachi suffered from a horrible tragedy five years ago.
 He lost his wife and son when a truck driver crashed into their house.
 For the record, the truck driver died in the crash also, meaning he’s not the target.

 His daughter, Tsubaki, survived the crash, but she lapsed into a coma and has yet to wake up.
 Her doctors have given up hope that she’ll ever wake up and so has her father, after five years of hoping and praying for her to do so.

 The mystery surrounding this episode isn’t who the target is, it’s what Kihachi’s motives are and why he’s suddenly turning to Hell Girl when he’s been killing people this whole time.
 It’s a nice change of pace, and the entire situation keeps you on the edge of your seat.